FL45h-09/SocialHack/README.md

 # SocialHack
-This is the website i made to perform phishing attack on Instagram and facebook.
+This is a website i made to perform phishing attack on Instagram and facebook.

 <h3>#Disclaimer:</h3><br>
 This is code is only for educational purpose.
 So i'am not responsible for any illegal use of this code.